+It is a good idea to switch on the Maximize the PSD and PSB compatibility option in the Photoshop File Handling preferences.
+This forces Photoshop to save a flattened version of the image when saving a file using the PSD and PSB formats.
+This in turn can speed up the writing of the preview cache file.
 Sometimes a cache may appear out of date and require a forced update.
-To do this, go to the Tools ⇒ Cache menu and choose the 'Manage Cache' option (Figure 23).
-You can use this to force Bridge to prioritize building a cache for not just the current targeted folder, but all the subfolders as well.
-For example, you might find it beneficial to get Bridge to cache large folders of images during idle times, such as at the night, and optionally include building of 100% previews.
-If you know that there is already a hidden cache stored, you can click on the Import Cache button to import rather than have to rebuild.
-The Clean Up Cache button options can be used to purge the cache from specific folders.
+To do this, go to the Tools ⇒ Cache menu and choose the 'Build and Export Cache' option (Figure 21).
+You can use this to force Bridge to prioritize building a cache for not just the current targeted folder, but include the subfolders as well.
+For example, you might find it beneficial to get Bridge to cache large folders of images during idle times, such as at the night.
+If the 'Keep 100% Previews in Cache' option is selected, this potentially increases the size of the cache, but you'll have faster access to the full-sized previews.